Everyone

 If you are not happy with your employer’s response

 If you are not happy with the outcome, there are options available to you.
-You can seek support from Employment Mediation Services to help resolve the issue.
+You can seek support from Employment A confidential and safe way for employers and employees to work through their issues and develop solutions with the help of an independent mediator.
+Mediation is usually voluntary, but in some cases can be directed by the Employment Relations Authority.

 Te Kāhui Tika Tangata Human Rights Commission(external link)

-If you have a problem at work that you have not been able to resolve by talking to the other person or by using mediation, you can ask the Employment Relations Authority (ERA) to resolve the issue by making a binding decision.
+If you have a problem at work that you have not been able to resolve by talking to the other person or by using mediation, you can ask the The tribunal established under the Employment Relations Act to resolve employment relationship problems.

 Who can apply to the authority – Employment Relations Authority(external link)